Churches ask North Dakota county to keep taking refugees

 “Refugee resettlement is not only the right thing to do, but it is good for Burleigh County and North Dakota,” Bishop David Kagan, of the Roman Catholic Diocese of Bismarck, wrote in a letter to commissioners.
 The diocese, which covers the western portion of the state, serves some 62,000 Catholics.

 Burleigh County doesn’t receive many refugees — just 24 in fiscal 2019, after 22 the year before — but interest in the vote has been intense.
-Monday’s meeting was shifted to Horizon Middle School cafeteria, capable of holding about 450 people, and immigrant and refugee advocacy groups were encouraging people to turn out in support of refugee resettlement.
+Monday’s meeting was shifted to Horizon Middle School cafeteria, where a standing-room-only crowd of more than 450 people showed up testifying for and against refugee resettlement.
+Inside the building, a significant presence of police and county deputies was apparent.

 Chairman Brian Bitner said at least a dozen church leaders wrote in support of the resettlement program, part of an outpouring of public comment that Bitner last week said was running decisively against any new refugees.
 Bitner declined to predict which way the vote would go, but said he planned to vote against accepting new refugees.